Anas-Badaoui/Detect-AI-Generated-Essays/README.md

 The motivation for this project stems from the need to preserve trust and authenticity in academic work.
 As AI writing tools become more accessible, there is a growing concern that such technology could be misused.
 This project is driven by the belief that educators deserve robust tools to verify the originality of their students' work.

 ## Features
-- **Advanced Detection**: Utilizes the 'deberta-v3-base' transformer model architecture for high accuracy in distinguishing between human and AI-generated text.
+- **Advanced Detection**: Utilizes the 'distilroberta-base' transformer model architecture for high accuracy in distinguishing between human and AI-generated text.
 - **Comprehensive Pretraining**: The model is pretrained on a dataset containing 500k pairs of general texts, ensuring it understands a wide range of writing styles.
 - **Interactive Web App**: Experience the AI essay detector firsthand through this [interactive Web App](https://detect-ai-generated-essays.streamlit.app/).
 This user-friendly interface allows for easy interaction with the tool.